davidvos/contrastive-explanation-method/README.md

 ## Usage of the python package

 An example of the usage of the python implementation on the MNIST dataset is given below.
+For further usage examples see `usage-examples.ipynb`.

 ### Load required modules
 ```python